We are being called to care with increasing resolve and commitment to realize a more just, compassionate world.

 What We Do

-We offer online courses, in-person workshops and retreats and regional trainings to support individuals, communities and organizations develop their capacity to strengthen and sustain compassionate systems.
-Our team also offers specialized programs for educators, social workers, health professionals, interfaith leaders and clergy.
+We offer online courses, in-person workshops and retreats, and advanced trainings to support individuals, communities and organizations.
+Our team also offers specialized programs for educators, parents, social workers, health professionals, organizers, activists and contemplative teachers.

 Who We Serve